-The subtitle of “Fur: An Imaginary Portrait of Diane Arbus” serves as fair warning to unsuspecting souls expecting a full-fledged biopic about the late photographer.
-Pic is impressively crafted and acted but far too narrowly and benignly conceived to satisfy even on its own terms.
-Despite toplined names, Picturehouse faces a hard road pushing this beyond urban arthouses.
+The subtitle of “Fur: An Imaginary Portrait of Diane Arbus” serves as fair warning to unsuspecting souls expecting a full-fledged biopic about the late, now practically legendary photographer.
+A defiantly outre take on how the subject transformed herself from an upper-class New York housewife to a singular artist, pic is impressively crafted and acted but far too narrowly and benignly conceived to satisfy even on its own terms.
+Despite toplined names of Nicole Kidman and Robert Downey Jr., Picturehouse faces a hard road pushing this beyond urban arthouses.